-BUDGET SUMMARY 2019-2020
+BUDGET SUMMARY 2020-2021

-The budget for 2019-2020 has been completed on a consultative basis and aims to address the needs of the residents of, and visitors to the Barkly region in conjunction with the grant funded programs under the Barkly Regional Council's direction and control.
+The budget for 2020-2021 has been completed on a consultative basis and aims to address the needs of the residents of, and visitors to the Barkly region in conjunction with the grant funded programs under the Barkly Regional Council's direction and control.

-The 2019-2020 budget has been prepared using an approach whereby Council
+The 2020-2021 budget has been prepared using an approach whereby, Council:

-- analysed community service requirements and grant funding arrangements; - determined the resources needed to fulfil those requirements including staffing levels; - estimated the relevant costs associated with those resources; - established the highest level of community service provision possible, within the operational constraints of Council's available resources; and - prepared a budget to efficiently and effectively achieve this level of service provision.
+- analysed community service requirements and grant funding arrangements - determined the resources needed to fulfil those requirements including staffing levels - estimated the relevant costs associated with those resources - established the highest level of community service provision possible, within the operational constraints of Council's available resources - prepared a budget to efficiently and effectively achieve this level of service provision.

-During the 2019-2020 financial year, Barkly Regional Council is expected to receive total operating revenues of \$21.68 million.
-Of this revenue, 70% is expected to be sourced from grants, 17% from general rates and kerbside collection charges, 7% from Government contracts and agency services, 5% from general services and user charges, and the remaining 1% from other sources.
-In addition, Council will be looking to source an additional \$3.05 million in capital grant revenues in order to facilitate four major capital infrastructure projects in the Barkly.
+During the 2020-2021 financial year, Barkly Regional Council is expected to receive total operating revenues of \$25.37 million.
+Of this revenue, 75% is expected to be sourced from grants, 15% from general rates and kerbside collection charges, 5% from Government contracts and agency services, 4% from general services and user charges, and the remaining 1% from other sources.
+In addition, Council will be looking to source and additional \$3.05 million in capital grant revenues in order to facilitate four major capital infrastructure projects in the Barkly.

-Council budgets to levy \$3.67 million in rates revenue, increasing general rates and kerbside waste levy charges by 2.2%.
-Additional detail is provided within the "Rates" section of the Regional Plan.
+Council budgets to levy \$3.89 million in rates revenue.
+The Rates Declaration 2020-2021 reflects a freezing of Council Rates And Charges, a commitment made by Council in general meeting on 22 April 2020 as a result of the Covid-19 Pandemic.
+Additional detail is provided within the "Rating Policy" section of the Regional Plan.

-An analysis of Council's income streams highlights the reliance of the Barkly region on funding from other levels of government and the limited ability to raise revenue through own source income such as rates and user charges.
-This is of concern as the council loses it's autonomy to make community based decisions when funding is based at the Territory or Commonwealth Government level.
+An analysis of Council's income streams highlights the reliance of the Barkly region on funding from other levels of government and the limited ability to raise revenue through own source income, such as rates and user charges.
+This is of concern as the council loses its autonomy to make community based decisions when funding is based at the territory or commonwealth government level.

-In expenditure terms, the five largest service delivery program areas for the Council are: Night Patrol, Youth Services, Community & Aged Care Services, Municipal & Area Management Services and Council Services General.
-The largest component of operating expenditure is wages, salaries and related employee costs, a total of \$14.55 million or 60.0% of total operating costs.
-This is budgeted to fund 192 full-time equivalent positions across the Barkly region.
+In expenditure terms, the five largest service delivery program areas for the Council are: Night Patrol, Youth Services, Community & Aged Care Services, Municipal & Area Management Services, and Council Services General.
+The largest component of operating expenditure is wages, salaries and related employee costs, a total of \$16.03 million or 58.0% of total operating costs.
+This is budgeted to fund 204 full-time equivalent positions across the Barkly region.
 This makes Council one of the largest employers in the region, and also one of the largest employers of Indigenous people in the Barkly Regional Council area.